 A Special Opportunity to Shape Your Own Program

-Although this program is young, it is not quite born yet—it can boast not only a growing and distinguished faculty, but numerous resources at our disposal.
-In our immediate vicinity we have two major general hospitals, one of which is a major referral center for neurosurgical conditions; there is a freestanding psychiatric hospital within a modern facility that includes adult and child/adolescent psychiatric units, an addiction unit, and long-term medical care units; there is a Veteran’s Administration Medical Center; the Field Neuroscience Institute conducts basic research on psychiatric and neurological conditions; and a large and progressive community mental health center is a two-minute drive from the departmental offices.
+Although this program is young, it is not quite born yet - it can boast not only a growing and distinguished faculty, but numerous resources at our disposal.
+In our immediate vicinity we have two major general hospitals, one of which is a major referral center for neurosurgical conditions; there is a freestanding psychiatric hospital within a modern facility that includes adult and child/adolescent psychiatric units, an addiction unit, and long-term medical care units; there is a Veteran's Administration Medical Center; the Field Neuroscience Institute conducts basic research on psychiatric and neurological conditions; and a large and progressive community mental health center is a two-minute drive from the departmental offices.
 Within 40 minute radius are other community mental health centers, a state psychiatric hospital, and large psychiatric and medical delivery systems in Flint, Michigan.
-On the West campus (Mt.
-Pleasant, Michigan) the psychology department has active clinical training and service programs that are eager to collaborate and a community mental health center with outstanding psychiatric staff.
+On the Mount Pleasant campus, the psychology department has active clinical training and service programs that are eager to collaborate and a community mental health center with outstanding psychiatric staff.

 We seek enthusiastic seekers who will make important contributions to our field.
 We will select for the most promising talent available, as these individuals will help us to develop a rigorous and innovative program and they will be the "proof of concept" that we have succeeded in our educational objectives.
 Those who share aspects of our mission, which includes the expansion of faculty and services in Northern Michigan, are especially encouraged to apply, but others, who intend to make their special contributions to the field in other places and in other ways, will also find that our program will supply an outstanding training for whatever their personal mission in psychiatry may be.

 - No felony conviction.

 - No misdemeanor conviction in the last 3 years.